madhavkrishnan/gate-optimisation-with-qiskit/README.md

-# Qosf-task
+# Learning Varitational Quantum Algorithms
-Task to generate Bell states with parametric rotation gates
+Task is to generate Bell states with parametric rotation gates